 The Capital One Platinum Credit Card offers a slightly lower regular APR of 26.99% (Variable) on purchases than the Surge Mastercard® Credit Card.
 That said, we recommend paying off your balance in full each month — especially if you’re trying to build or establish credit.

 The bottom line

-If you aren’t able to qualify for an unsecured card, you may want to consider a secured card, like the Capital One® Secured Mastercard®, instead.
-The Capital One® Secured Mastercard®, which requires a refundable deposit (terms apply), also grants an increased line of credit after making your first five monthly payments on time.
-Additionally, the Capital One® Secured Mastercard® does not charge annual or monthly fees.
+If you aren’t able to qualify for an unsecured card, you may want to consider a secured card, like the Secured Mastercard® from Capital One, instead.
+The Secured Mastercard® from Capital One, which requires a refundable deposit (terms apply), also grants an increased line of credit after making your first five monthly payments on time.
+Additionally, the Secured Mastercard® from Capital One does not charge annual or monthly fees.